arnavbhatt288/ros-ramdisk-creator-gui/README.md

 This helps you installing the bootsector as well as creating freeldr.ini file and copying files

 ## Compiling:
 Use provided makefile to compile the program and a batch file for MSVC compiler.
-Precompiled version of Windows will be distributed later.
+Precompiled version for Windows is in the `Release` section.

 ## Usage:
 Make sure to run the program with sudo (or admin) privileges.
 Follow the onscreen instructions.